zztin/ctimer/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: Create a bug report to help us improve
-title: "[Component name if available, e.g. Review System] Good bug title tells us about precise symptom, not about the root cause."
+title: "[Component name if available, e.g. Review System] A good bug report title tells us about the precise symptoms for the bug, but not about the root causes."
 labels: triage needed
 assignees: ''
 ---